 This profile defines how to couple such information, represented within a structured HL7 CDA R2 header, with a PDF or plaintext formatted document containing clinical information.
 Furthermore, this profile defines elements of the CDA R2 header necessary to minimally annotate these documents.
 Such header elements include information regarding patient identity, patient demographics, scanner operator identity, scanning technology, scan time as well as best available authoring information.
 Portions of CDA R2 header, along with supplemental document registration information, are then used to populate XDS Document Entry metadata.
+This content profile is intended for use in XDS, XDR and XDM environments.
+Content is

-The content of this profile is intended for use in XDS, XDR and XDM.
+This content profile is intended for use in XDS, XDR and XDM environments.
 Content is created by a Content Creator and is to be consumed by a Content Consumer.
-The Content Creator can be embodied by a Document Source Actor or a Portable Media Creator, and the Content Consumer by a Document Consumer, a Document Recipient or a Portable Media Importer.
+The Content Creator can be embodied by a Document Source Actor or a Portable Media Creator, and the

+5510 Content Consumer by a Document Consumer, a Document Recipient or a Portable Media Importer.
 Obligations imposed on the Content Creator and the Content Consumer by this profile are understood to be fulfilled by the software that creates the final document for submission and/or consumes profile conformant documents rather than any particular scanning technology.

-4255 20.1 Use Cases
+20.1 Use Cases

-20.1.1 Content Use Cases
+5515 20.1.1 Content Use Cases